Dadagiri Unlimited: Toss

 Six selected contestants from 23 districts of West Bengal and a contestant representing Team India could participate in this round.
 Six clues were given for a single answer, from which the participants had to guess the answer.

 From season 4, a seventh clue had been included, which was presented after the participants finalized their guess in the sixth clue from which the answer gets quite obvious.
 The participants' 'runs' are deducted if their guess is wrong, while they are awarded points if their guess is correct.
 The number of runs awarded or deducted depends on the number of clues the contestant used to finalize his/her guess.
 In the later seasons, this round has got tougher with the clue being vague and the answers unexpected.

 In season 8, participants would need to write their guesses from the first clue but without telling anyone, which is revealed at the end before announcing the seventh clue i.e., the answer.
 If the 1st and 6th answer of the contestant is same and it is correct, the contestant wins 12 points.

 In season 9, six contestants from 23 districts of West Bengal and a contestant representing Probashi can participate in this round.
 In this season, the writing of the first clue got removed, and the whole rule has changed.
 Dada will have a coin where Dadagiri logo will be head and 'Season 9' writing will be tail.
 If it is head, his right sided participants will answer the 2nd, 4th and 6th clue and left sided one will answer 1st, 3rd and 5th clue.
 If it is tail, his left sided participants will answer the 2nd, 4th and 6th clue and the right sided one will answer the 1st, 3rd and 5th clue.

+From season 10, there were 5 clues.